amanmoon/AlphaZero/README.md

 - Neural Network: Implements a neural network for the game-playing policy and value estimation.
 - Reinforcement Learning: Utilizes reinforcement learning techniques for training the agent.
 - Game Environment: Support for multiple game environments (TicTacToe, ConnectFour, etc.).
+- Data Creation: Create and Save game data for model to be trained on.

 ## Installation
+#### Prerequisites
+Make sure you are running python version of 3.8 - 3.11

+#### Install Dependencies
 1. Clone the repository: `git clone https://github.com/amanmoon/general_alpha_zero.git`
 2. Navigate to the project directory: `cd general_alpha_zero`
-3. Make sure you have python 3.8 - 3.11 installed.
-4. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`

 ## Usage